Curriculum Committee Disciplinary Courses and Programs

 Review Process

 CC will review your materials.
 The more complete and thoughtful your materials are, the faster the review.
-Detailed instructions appear within that document template.
 Syllabus guidelines include both required and suggested elements.

 The CC Chair will communicate with you during the review process to let you know the status of your proposal.
 Timely communication with CC at this point in the process is paramount.
 Expect significant conversations over multiple weeks.
 The goals are to clarify and improve the proposal and increase the likelihood of its approval at a Faculty Meeting.

-Your proposal must be approved in committee at least two weeks before the next Faculty Meeting to make it onto an agenda.
+Your proposal must be approved by CC at least two weeks before the next Faculty Meeting to make it onto an agenda.

 CC may move the proposal to the faculty in one of three ways: 1) the course is recommended for adoption; 2) the course is presented without recommendation; or 3) the course is not recommended for adoption.
 At this point, the faculty control the decision related to the course.